February 19th, 2007

 [Update: Download our free excel spreadsheet for calculating use case points.]

-5 Responses to “Software Cost Estimation With Use Case Points - Final Calculations”
+12 thoughts on “Software Cost Estimation With Use Case Points – Final Calculations

 Has anyone out there actually used this estimation scheme?
 If so, do you have some sort of Excel spreadsheet for doing the survey and calculations on each feature?
 I’d be interested to see what that would look like.